 At the time when the order is placed, the investor has made an investment decision and arranged with the investment firm to carry out the investment decision.
 It will be in connection with the investment decision that the investor possibly "utilises" (misuses) the information, not when the actual trade is carried out/executed/concluded.
 Once the investor has placed the order with the investment firm and thus left it up to the investment firm to carry out this investment decision, this will normally mean that the investor has "ceded control" to the investment firm as regards when the order is actually executed in the market.
 In other words, the investor should not have to bear the risk of something that he/she no longer has control over.
-For example, the investor will not have control over how the investment firms' trading systems are organised in relation to the execution time and execution of orders (technically speaking, orders may be amended by the systems, refer to functionality such as smart order routing, etc).
+For example, the investor will not have control over how the investment firms' trading systems are organised in relation to the execution time and execution of orders (technically speaking, orders may be amended by the systems, ref. functionality such as smart order routing, etc).
 For instance: the investment firm receives an order at 12 noon, the investor receives inside information at 12.05, but the order is not carried out (for various reasons that the investor has no control over) until 12.07.
 In our opinion, the cut-off point is 12 noon (when the order was placed).

 In our view, this starting point is supported by the objective of the prohibition (see items 23 and 25 of the foreword), where the point is that investors in possession of inside information must not be able to misuse ("take unfair advantage of") information that others do not have to obtain an unfair advantage by entering into transactions in accordance with the information.
-If an investor obtains inside information after an order has been placed, the investor was not in possession of this information when the investment decision was made and it is therefore difficult to say he/she has misused (utilised) this information when he/she placed the order.
+If an investor obtains inside information when the investor was not in possession of this information when the investment decision was made, and it is therefore difficult to say he/she has misused (utilised) this information when he/she placed the order.

-Since contravening the prohibition against insider dealing is subject to penal sanctions, it is also important for there to be a clear, practicable rule regarding the cut-off time that applies.
+As the prohibition against insider dealing is subject to criminal sanctions, it is furthermore important that there is a clear and practicable rule regarding the relevant point in time from which the prohibition applies.
 The time when an order is placed (or amended) will be documented (refer to the detailed requirements regarding the documentation of client orders to which investment firms are subject), so that it will be possible to state the exact time when the order was placed, what it entailed and any amendments to it.